Skip to content

 This restores all branches to their pre-sync state using the backup refs.

-By default, rung syncs against main.
+By default, rung auto-detects your repository’s default branch.
 To use a different base:

 Terminal window